Comparing Mist Systems & Sprinklers

 Fig A typical combined domestic and sprinkler system

-RAD Firesprinklers have been installing sprinkler systems for many years in residential and domestic premises.
-These systems help to mitigate problems with Building Regulations AD part B compliance in various situations.
-Conventional sprinkler systems require a large volume of water in order to extinguish a fire and within the Thames Water area, this has to be a 50mm combined supply (refer to Fig A) This size of feed is required in order to deliver around 100 – 120 litres of water at around 2.5 bar for a typical 3-4 bedroom house.
-This type of supply is expensive to install and the only alternative to this would be to accommodate a large volume of stored water somewhere.
+For many years, RAD Fire Sprinklers have installed sprinkler systems in residential and domestic properties.
+These systems aid in the mitigation of Building Regulations AD Part B compliance issues in a variety of situations.
+Conventional sprinkler systems require a considerable volume of water to extinguish a fire, and this must be a 50mm combined supply inside the Thames Water area (refer to Fig A) This size of feed is necessary to deliver 100-120 litres of water at 2.5 bar to a typical 3-4 bedroom house.
+This form of supply is costly to establish, and the only alternative would be to store a significant amount of water somewhere.

-The introduction of high-pressure mist systems has alleviated the problem by utilizing far less water to tackle a fire.
+The introduction of high-pressure mist systems has alleviated the problem by utilising far less water to tackle a fire.

 High-pressure Mist System Installation